Quick Answer

 - Transliteration: alay-him wa-alā

-- Pronunciation: alay-him wa-alā (with clear pronunciation)
+- Pronunciation: alay-him wa-alā with clear meem then clear و

 Practice Tips and Techniques